 - Comfortable to hold – Cutting into a freshly baked loaf of your own homemade bread feels great; make sure your bread knife does too.

-Some of best bread knives available in the UK
+Some of best bread knives

 First of all, my personal bread knife of choice – Wüsthof Xline bread knife (23 cm blade).
 It cuts bread brilliantly, with very little crumb ‘lost’ in the process.